Andrew Kehoe: Personality

 Kehoe was regarded by his neighbors as a highly intelligent man who grew impatient and angry with those who disagreed with him.
 Neighbors recalled that Kehoe was always neat, dressed meticulously, and was known to change his shirt at midday or whenever it became even slightly dirty.
 Neighbors also recounted how Kehoe was cruel to his farm animals, having once beaten a horse to death.
-The Kehoes initially attended services at the Catholic church in Bath, but he refused to pay the church's parish assessment of members and prevented his wife from attending.
+The Kehoes initially attended services at the Catholic church in Bath, but he refused to pay the church's parish assessment of members and later prevented his wife from attending.